nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 Don't worry if the channel types and operators feel like a lot to grapple with the first time you encounter them.
 You'll get more opportunities to practice using these components in various settings as you work through this training course.

-When you're ready, move on to Part 2 to learn how to apply what you've learned to a more realistic data analysis use case.
+When you're ready, move on to Part 2 to learn about another important concept: provisioning the software required for each process.